 Bottom line: A classic style that works but will cost you.

-RELATED REVIEW: The 10 Best Laptop Backpacks of 2017
+RELATED REVIEW: The Best Laptop Backpacks of 2018

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Ease of Use

-The Arbor did very well in our water resistance test.
-It has a protective polyurethane layer and a durable water resistant (DWR) coating, both of which did an adequate job of repelling water.
+The Patagonia Arbor did very well in our water resistance test.
+It has a protective polyurethane layer and a durable water resistant (DWR) coating, both of which do an adequate job of repelling water.
 That said, by the end of the two-month testing period our model showed signs of beginning to wet out, meaning the DWR coating was already wearing off.
 There are only two zippers on the outside of this bag, and they are both very well covered by protective flaps.
 The top flap adequately covers the large top opening, although we feel that in prolonged exposure to heavy rain, water could find its way in.

 OutdoorGearLab Member Reviews